NERC-CEH/fdri-ontology/doc/annotations.md

 An annotation can also be used to qualify a property value.
 For example when a measurement applies to some percentage of the observed entity, that percentage value can be captured as an annotation of the property value using the `fdri:qualifier` relation.

 Annotations have:
-* an annotation property (`fdri:property`) which is a [complex observable property](observations-observable-properties.md) drawn from a controlled list defined by the parent catalog of the annotated resource
+* an annotation property (`fdri:property`) which is a SKOS Concept drawn from a controlled list defined by the parent catalog of the annotated resource.
+Where annotations represent measures it is recommended to use a [complex observable property](observations-observable-properties.md)
 * either
   * an `fdri:hasValue` property whose value is a single `fdri:PropertyValue` providing the static value of the annotation or
   * an `fdri:hasValueSeries` property whose value is an `fdri:PropertyValueSeries` providing a series of values for the annotation that changes over time.